Performing Arts Teacher

 Uncommon Schools is a non-profit network of 53 outstanding public charter schools in grades K-12 across New York, New Jersey and Massachusetts.
 Our mission is to start and manage outstanding urban public charter schools that close the achievement gap and prepare students from low-income backgrounds for success in college and beyond.
 We are accomplishing that mission every day, with a college graduation rate that is well above the national average and thousands of stories of our students and alumni achieving their dreams.

-- Implement curricula and activities to meet grade level performing arts standards
+- Implement curricula and activities to meet grade level content area standards.

 - Provide consistent rewards and/or consequences for student behavior.